-Citicoline, or CDP-Choline, is a brain chemical that occurs naturally in the human body.
+Citicoline, or CDP-Choline, also known as cytidine 5 diphosphocholine, is a brain chemical that occurs naturally in the human body.
 Known for its neuroprotective effects, citicoline is a common ingredient in brain-health supplements.
-It has even been used by doctors to treat cognitive impairment, dementia, traumatic brain injuries, age-related memory loss, stroke, Parkinson's disease, and ADHD.
+It has even been used by doctors to treat neurological diseases such as stroke, dementia, and brain injury, as well as cognitive impairment, traumatic brain injuries, age-related memory loss, Parkinson’s disease, and ADHD.
+Citicoline has historically been used as a prescription drug in several countries.

 This article offers a comprehensive view of citicoline and why it is more effective than choline at improving cognitive function(1).